raphaellepuschitz/SVG-World-Map/README.md

     var countryid = country.id; // Id of the hovered out path ...
 }

+function myCustomDate(date) {
+    var currentDay = date; // Callback for the current date (e.g. day, month, year) from the Time Control module ...
+}
 ```

 #### Calling home to the map

-There are currently 5 calling home functions, 3 for country over, out and click and one for country update and label control.
+There are currently 6 calling home functions, 3 for country over, out and click, and 3 for country update, label control and date (the last one is just a helper function for mapDate above).

 The `over()`, `out()` and `click()` functions will trigger the attribute changes for `fill`, `stroke` and `stroke-width` defined in `options`.
 They only need the country id parameter: